MH-Bio/password_generator/README.md

 ## Requirements

-  * Python 3.6 or later (for secrets module)
+  * Python 3.6 or later

----

-## Contact

-If you have questions, feedback, or suggestions, feel free to reach out:

-Michael C. Hernandez - michaelhern@hotmail.com

 ---